-44. If the Permit holder has: - (a) Not paid any compensation payment as provided by Condition 3; or - (b) Not submitted an Annual Work Programme to the Managerwithin two years of the date of execution of this Access Arrangement, this Access Arrangement will terminate and cease to have any effect.
-45. Any notice required to be addressed by any of the parties may be sent by ordinary post, facsimile or email during normal business hours and in the absence of proof to the contrary be deemed to have been received by the other parties; - (a) In the case of posting by ordinary mail, on the second working day following the date of posting to the address for service; and - (b) In the case of email, when acknowledged by the party orally or by return email or otherwise in writing, except that return emails generated automatically shall not constitute an acknowledgement of receipt of the email.
-46. The Minister of Conservation's address, phone number, and email for service will be Hauraki District Office, 3/366 Ngati Maru Highway (SH25) Thames 3500 (physical); PO Box 343, Thames 3540 (postal); Phone: 0800 275 362; Email: thames@doc.govt.nz.
-47. The Minister for Resources' address, and phone number for service will be C/- The National Manager Minerals, Energy & Resource Markets Branch, Ministry of Business, Innovation and Employment, 33 Bowen Street, Wellington 6140, PO Box 1473; Ph.
+45. If the Permit holder has:

+- (a) Not paid any compensation payment as provided by Condition 3; or - (b) Not submitted an Annual Work Programme to the Manager

+Within two years of the date of execution of this Access Arrangement, this Access Arrangement will terminate and cease to have any effect.

+46. Any notice required to be addressed by any of the parties may be sent by ordinary post, facsimile or email during normal business hours and in the absence of proof to the contrary be deemed to have been received by the other parties:

+- (a) In the case of posting by ordinary mail, on the second working day following the date of posting to the address for service; and - (b) In the case of email, when acknowledged by the party orally or by return email or otherwise in writing, except that return emails generated automatically shall not constitute an acknowledgement of receipt of the email.

+47. The Minister of Conservation's address, phone number, and email for service will be Hauraki District Office, 3/366 Ngati Maru Highway (SH25) Thames 3500 (physical); PO Box 343, Thames 3540 (postal); Phone: 0800 275 362; Email: [thames@doc.govt.nz](mailto:thames@doc.govt.nz).

+48. The Minister for Resources' address, and phone number for service will be C/- The National Manager Minerals, Energy & Resource Markets Branch, Ministry of Business, Innovation and Employment, 33 Bowen Street, Wellington 6140, PO Box 1473; Ph.
 0508 263 782.

-48. The Permit holder's phone number and address for service will be: 22 Maclaggan St Dunedin 9016 (physical), PO Box 5442 Dunedin 9054 (postal), email: NZ.Legal@oceanagold.com.
+49. The Permit holder's phone number and address for service will be: 22 Maclaggan St Dunedin 9016 (physical), PO Box 5442 Dunedin 9054 (postal), email: [NZ.Legal@oceangold.com](mailto:NZ.Legal@oceangold.com).